lynnlangit/aws-for-bioinformatics/5_Serverless_&_ML-LYNN/2_Machine_Learning/3_Use_ML_VM_instance_to_create_your_own_ML_model.md

     - Deep Learning Image: Base m27 with CUDA 10.0
     - Deep Learning Image: PyTorch 1.1.0 and fastai m27
     - Deep Learning Image: TensorFlow 1.13.1 m27
- - Configure the VM instance with best fit parameter values, i.e. number of CPUs, amount of memory, add GPUs and/or TPUs, etc...
+ - Configure the VM instance with best fit parameter values, i.e. number of CPUs, amount of memory, add GPUs etc...
  - Start the instance

 ### How to verify you've done it